 - 1. Make an appointment to talk with your faculty advisor to discuss implications for progression and ramifications of the LOA. - 2.
-If the LOA request still is the preferred action, complete the Change in Progression form(see Appendix G).
-Be sure to obtain your faculty advisor's signature on the form. - 3.
-Notify, and submit the signed Change in Progression form, to the Pre-Licensure ProgramCommittee Chairperson. - 4.
+If the LOA request still is the preferred action, complete the Change in Progression - 3.
+Form (see Appendix C).
+Be sure to obtain your faculty advisor's signature on the form. - 4.
+Notify, and submit the signed Change in Progression form, to the Pre-Licensure Program Director. - 5.
 The Pre-Licensure Program Committee makes recommendations regarding LOA requests.

-- 5. The Pre-Licensure Program Committee will notify the Pre-Licensure ProgramCoordinator and the School of Nursing Chairperson of the committee's recommendation. - 6.
-The student can expect a written response from the Pre-Licensure Program Committee within one week following the date of the committee review. - 7.
+- 6. The Pre-Licensure Program Committee Chairperson will notify the Pre-Licensure Program Director of the Committee's recommendation. - 7.
+The student can expect a written response from the Pre-Licensure Program Director within one week following the date of the committee review. - 8.
 If the student is dissatisfied with the Pre-Licensure Program Committee's recommendation, the student may appeal to the School of Nursing Chairperson.